 There are a couple of bedrooms upstairs with a four-poster bed, and the downstairs rooms and study are furnished with his bookcase and writing desk.
 Glass cabinets display interesting little extras like his personal letters, jottings and shaving kit.

-The top of the house has been turned into an exhibition space decorated in a more-modern style, to showcase a few bits and pieces of Dickens memorabilia.
-They’ve managed to salvage a window frame from his old house (which is said to be the inspiration for Oliver Twist’s burglary scene), and some iron bars from Marshalsea prison, where they locked up his dad for not paying his debts.
+The top of the house has a little exhibition of Dickens memorabilia.
+They’ve managed to salvage a window frame from his old house (supposed to be the inspiration for Oliver Twist’s burglary scene), and some iron bars from Marshalsea prison, where they locked up his dad for not paying his debts.

 Even if you don’t care too much about Dickens (like me), I think I would still recommend giving it a go.